Office Hours: 7:15am to 2:45pm on School Days

 Keeping Everyone Healthy

-Please remember that PUSD guidelines state that your child must be fever (and vomit) free for 24 hours before returning to school.
+Please remember that PUSD guidelines state that your child must be fever free (temperature less than 100 degrees Fahrenheit) and vomit free for 24 hours before returning to school.
 Students with upper respiratory infections, common symptoms: persistent nasal discharge that is purulent or discolored, productive cough, excessive coughing or appears to be too ill or uncomfortable to adequately function in classroom setting should stay home until no symptoms for 24 hours or a written medical release is obtained.

 Because all influenza or “flu” viruses can easily spread from person to person, we are asking your help to reduce the spread of flu in our schools.
-We want to work with parents, students, and staff to keep our schools open to students and functioning in a normal manner throughout the year.
+We want to work with parents, students, and staff to keep our schools open to students and keep everyone healthy.

 What Parents Can Do To Help:

-Know the signs and symptoms of the flu.
-Symptoms of the flu include fever (100 degrees fahrenheit or higher), cough, sore throat, a runny or stuffy nose, body aches, headache, and feeling very tired.
+- Know the signs and symptoms of the flu.
+Symptoms of the flu include fever (temperature 100 degrees Fahrenheit or higher), cough, sore throat, a runny or stuffy nose, body aches, headache, and feeling very tired.
 Some people may also vomit or have diarrhea.